Feystray/IP-V4-V6-Port-Forwarding/README.md

 # IP-V4-V6-Port-Forwarding
-It forwards ipv4 port to a ipv6 port to skip cgnet
+It forwards an ipv4 port to ipv6 using nginx reverse proxy.

+> I don't know the real use case but I use it to expose my lan minecraft server to public.